garland3/agent_super_repo/tool-calling-agent-cli/tools/tools.md

 See existing tools for reference implementations:
 - calculator.py: Example of numerical operations with multiple parameters
 - weather.py: Example of optional parameters and mock API implementation
+- stl_viewer.py: Example of file handling and browser integration for viewing 3D models

 ## Testing